Arduino Mega 2560 R3 Specifications/Functions

 ↑Click to enlarge.

-The Arduino Mega 2560 Microcontroller(Microcomputer) uses “ATmega2560” from Microchip Technology(USA).
+The microcontroller of the Arduino Mega 2560 uses “ATmega2560” from Microchip Technology(USA).

 In addition, various memories such as SRAM, Flash memory, and EEPROM are also built into the microcontroller.

-You can write a program(sketch) created on your PC to Arduino Mega 2560, and control Arduino Mega 2560 from your PC by serial communication.
+Programs (sketches) created on the PC can be written to the Arduino Mega 2560, and the Arduino Mega 2560 can be controlled from the PC via serial communication.

-You can also power the Arduino Mega 2560 via USB instead of the power jack.
+The Arduino Mega 2560 can also be powered via USB instead of the power jack.

 You can connect an AC adapter(outer diameter 5.5mm, inner diameter 2.1mm) to power the Arduino Mega 2560.